kycdao/kycdao-ios-sdk/Sources/KycDao.docc/Onboarding.md

 # Onboarding

-A guide for the verification process and NFT minting
+A guide for the verification process and kycNFT minting

 ## Overview

-This guide will help you implementing the whole process of minting a kycDAO NFT.
+This guide will help you implementing the whole process of minting a kycNFT.
 The process consists of the following steps:
 1. Login to kycDAO with your wallet
 2. Make the user accept the disclaimer